yandeu/phaser3-multiplayer-with-physics/README.md

 $ npm run docker:publish
 ```

+## Other Multiplayer Examples

+Looking for a simpler multiplayer example?
+Take a look at [Phaser 3 - Multiplayer Game Example](https://github.com/geckosio/phaser3-multiplayer-game-example).

 ## License

 The MIT License (MIT) 2019 - [Yannick Deubel](https://github.com/yandeu).
 Please have a look at the [LICENSE](LICENSE) for more details.